Ear Aesthetics

 What are the non-surgical solutions?

-How is the surgery done?
+How is surgery performed?

-What can be done after the surgery?
+What can be done after surgery?

-Will there be any traces?
+Will there be any scars?

 After healing, the incision behind the ear remains in the form of a thin line, but it is not noticeable from the outside.